Valks-Games/sankari/.github/CONTRIBUTING_CODER.md

 > ⚠️ Please talk to valk#9904 through Discord whenever you want to work on something, this way I can tell you if others are working on it or if I do not want you to work on that specific thing right now.

-> ⚠️ Currently everything is being migrated to `godot4` branch!
+> ⚠️ Currently everything is being migrated to the `godot4` branch.
+I recommend you checkout the `main` branch to see how the game should function.
+I do not think I will ever go back to godot 3.x, so please put all your commits on the `godot4` branch.

 > ℹ️ If you comment on an issue in GitHub I can assign you to that issue.